Order of Theresa: History

 The order was founded on 12 December 1827 by Queen Therese of Bavaria, wife of King Ludwig I of Bavaria.
-She established an endowment which paid an annual pension to twelve unmarried noble ladies, six of whom received 300 guilders and six of whom received 100 guilders.
+She established an endowment which paid an annual pension (prebend) to twelve unmarried noble ladies, six of whom received 300 guilders and six of whom received 100 guilders.
 The pension ceased when a member married; if, however, the marriage was according to the rank of the member, then the lady was permitted to continue to wear the insignia of the order and be known as an Ehrendame (Lady of Honour).

 Various other ladies also held the rank of Ehrendame including all the princesses of the House of Wittelsbach.
 Bavarian ladies paid a reception fee of 55 guilders while foreign ladies paid 220 guilders.

 The insignia of the order is worn on the left breast and consists of a blue-enameled Maltese cross with a wide white edge, over which is placed a gold royal crown.
 In the four angles of the cross are lozenges with the blue-and-white arms of Bavaria.
-At the centre of the cross is a gold bordered white circular medallion decorated with the letter T. On the back of the medallion is the year 1827 and the motto of the order “Unser Leben sey Glaube an das Ewige” (Our life is Faith in Eternity).
+At the centre of the cross is a gold bordered white circular medallion decorated with the letter T. On the back of the medallion is the year 1827 and the motto of the order “Unser Erdenleben sey Glaube an das Ewige” (Our life on Earth may be Faith in Eternity).

 The ribbon of the order is white with two sky-blue stripes at the edge, the inner stripe being narrower than the outer stripe.
 The sash of the order is a similarly coloured broad ribbon, worn diagonally from the right shoulder to the left hip.

 Among the current Ladies of Honour of the order is the Hereditary Princess of Liechtenstein.